PVA 2488 vs. Alternatives: Which One Reigns Supreme?

 Pros:

-- Ideal for small, quick fixes
+- Ideal for quick fixes

-- Versatile, can bond various materials
+- Versatile across various materials

 Cons: